Lifelong Driver's

 +

-cultural norms of respect promoting civility and community
+norms of respect promoting

 =